acolomb/inadyn/IDEAS-IPv6.md

 	}

-### Option 3: Externally Linked Detector Sections ###
+### Option 3: Externally Linked CheckIP Sections ###

-Add any number of "detector" sections outside of provider sections.
+Add any number of `checkip` sections outside of provider sections.
 Each one describes where to get the corresponding address from.

-* Very similar to Option 2's "record" sections.
+* Very similar to Option 2's `record` sections.
 * Use the section title to name an address for later reference.
+* Associate the `checkip` sections to record types by naming them in a `ipv4-source` or `ipv6-source` option.
+  * Several references can be listed to have a fail-safe when the first one did not work.

-* Fall-back for current option names within provider sections, they are automatically translated to a "detector" section with a local reference and use auto-detected address family.
+* Fall-back for current option names within `provider` sections, they are automatically translated to a `checkip` section with a local reference and use auto-detected address family.
-  * If a proper "detector" reference is present, the fall-backs are no longer allowed.
+  * If a proper `ipv*-source` reference is present, the fall-backs are no longer allowed.

 Examples:

-	detector v6-script { # explicit IPv6 from command
+	checkip v6-script { # explicit IPv6 from command
 		addrtype = ipv6
-		checkip-command = ...		# fails at runtime when the result is not valid IPv6 }
+		command = ...				# fails at runtime when the result is not valid IPv6 }
-	detector foodns { # implicit address type from HTTP response checkip-server = checkip.foodns.net
+	checkip foodns { # implicit address type from HTTP response server = checkip.foodns.net
-		checkip-path = ...
+		path = ...
-		checkip-ssl = no
+		ssl = no
 	}
-	detector my-wifi-v4 { # explicit IPv4 from interface
+	checkip my-wifi-v4 { # explicit IPv4 from interface
 		addrtype = ipv4
 		iface = wlan0
 	}